 and Frederick Troxel.

 Location.
 38° 5.028′ N, 95° 37.98′ W. Marker is in LeRoy, Kansas, in Coffey County.
 Marker is on Main Street north of Kansas Avenue, on the right when traveling north.
+Marker is next to the pavilion at the center of the City Park.
 Touch for map.
-Marker is next to the pavilion at the center of the City Park.
 Marker is in this post office area: Le Roy KS 66857, United States of America.
+Touch for directions.